 In 2014, Stephen joined Inmarsat Global as Senior Director Policy Safety and Operational Services, which involved the development of satellite communications, particularly for oceanic operations.
 Stephen also worked in the resources industry conducting safety performance reviews.
 Before re-joining Airservices in July this year as Executive General Manager Air Navigation Services, Stephen also worked closely with the Flight Safety Foundation.

 Michelle joined Airservices in 2005 and has been part of the Airservices Executive Leadership Team since 2007.
-Her previous roles in Airservices include Executive General Manager, Environment; Acting Executive General Manager, Corporate and Industry Affairs and General Manager, Audit and Assurance.
+Her previous roles in Airservices also include Executive General Manager, Projects and Engineering; Executive General Manager, Environment; Acting Executive General Manager, Corporate and Industry Affairs and General Manager, Audit and Assurance.

-Prior to working with Airservices, Michelle spent over a decade in the professional services firms, working first with Deloitte and then with KPMG delivering services to many large organisations in a variety of industry sectors.
+Prior to working with Airservices, Michelle spent more than a decade in the professional services firms, working first with Deloitte and then with KPMG delivering audit, risk and governance services to many large organisations in a variety of industry sectors.

 Michelle has a Bachelor of Commerce/Bachelor of Information Technology from the Australian National University, a Graduate Diploma in Management from the Australian Graduate School of Management, has completed the Advanced Management Program at the INSEAD business school and is a Graduate of the Australian Institute of Company Directors.